pandas-dev/pandas/doc/source/user_guide/10min.rst

     df.sort_values(by="grade")

-Grouping by a categorical column also shows empty categories.
+Grouping by a categorical column can also show empty categories, using the observed keyword.

 .. ipython:: python
-    :okwarning:

-    df.groupby("grade").size()
+    df.groupby("grade", observed=False).size()

 Plotting